-There are languages that are designed to describe dataflow oriented systems (ie DSPs) and there are models more suitable for control-flow systems.
-[Guus: what exactly is the difference].

-However this approach seems to be not to good as there are many systems that are not easily put in either one category.
+There are models that are designed to describe dataflow oriented systems (ie DSPs) and there are models more suitable for control-flow systems.
+However this approach lacks generality as most systems are not easily put in either one category.
 Most complex system are a combination of data- and control-flow oriented parts.
+Varea[32] proposes a classification according to the following taxonomy: